naseemap47/naseemap47/README.md

 ### Hi, I am NASEEM A P
-## I'm a Growing Developer, Data Scientist, Machine Learning Engineer, Front-end web Developer, Computer Vision Engineer
+## I'm a Growing Developer, Data Scientist, Machine Learning Engineer, Computer Vision Engineer

-- 🔭 I’m currently working on Computer Vision, Tensorflow, OpenCV
+- 🔭 I’m currently working on Computer Vision, MLOps
 - 🌱 I’m currently learning about Computer Vision in Human Life
-- 👯 I’m looking to collaborate with other Machine Learning Engineers and AI Startups
+- 👯 I’m looking to collaborate with other Computer Vision Engineers and AI Startups
-- 💬 Ask me about Machine Learning I will try to answer
+- 💬 Ask me about Computer Vision, I will try to answer
 - 📫 How to reach me:
      email: naseemalassampattil@gmail.com
 - ⚡ Fun fact: I love bike-ride, Food, Coding, Startup and Travelling